Jason-Prince/Authentication-Challenge-Sprint/README.md

 - [ ] What is the purpose of using _sessions_?

+  > You can use sessions to communicate data to middleware that's executed later, or to retrieve it later on, on subsequent requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  > Converts the password to a hash.

 - [ ] What does bcrypt do to slow down attackers?

+  > A hashed password takes a great deal more processing power to hack.

 - [ ] What are the three parts of the JSON Web Token?

+  > Header, Payload, and Signature

 ## Minimum Viable Product